KJfamily33/cezerin2.github.io/docs/using-source-code.md

   ```

   - At this setup your cezerin admin dashboard app is now connected to api and available in browser at **http://localhost:3002**
   - **P.S.
 Your backend (api) must be online.
-Don't forget to start backend before you starting storefront app.**
+Don't forget to start backend before you starting admin dashboard app.**

   ```shell
 [PM2] Starting /usr/local/lib/node_modules/pm2/lib/API/Serve.js in fork_mode (1 instance)